GazaliAhmad/dr-greyson-rouhe/README.md

 ## 🔗 Author

 Created by Gazali.
-If you wish to license or adapt Dr. Rouhe under controlled conditions, contact the author directly. gazali[dot]ahmad[at]outlook[dot]com
+If you wish to license or adapt Dr. Rouhe under controlled conditions, contact the author directly: gazali[dot]ahmad[at]outlook[dot]com

 ---